 Section A (R-3421A): From U.S. 74 Bypass West of Rockingham at Zion Church Road interchange to 0.3 miles south of Old Charlotte Highway.

 Section B (R-3421B): From 0.3 Miles south of Old Charlotte Highway to north of Harrington Road.

 Section C (R-3421C): From north of Harrington Road to the I-73/74/U.S. 220 Interchange south of Ellerbe.
 This section was upgraded to interstate standards in September 2019.

-The Rockingham Bypass is expected to remove interstate traffic from signalized intersections, local roads and highways, reducing congestion.
+The Rockingham Bypass is expected to reduce congestion by removing interstate traffic from signalized intersections, local roads, and highways.
 As a secondary benefit, the project may improve safety within Rockingham by providing a main route for continuous through travel for passenger vehicles and trucks.

 Within North Carolina, I-73 and I-74 are identified as Corridor F and Corridor H, respectively, on the Strategic Transportation Corridors multimodal network.

 These corridors move large volumes of people and freight across the regions of the state and to key markets outside the state.
 The transportation facilities and services within the corridors connect centers of economic activity considered to be of statewide and regional significance.

 This project is listed as Project R-3421A, R-3421B and R-3421C in the